-Beside DP and DA, the PA is an additional key feature in assessing CHT properties.
+Beside DP and DA, the PA is an additional key feature in assessing the CHT properties.
 Recent studies showcase the relationship between a specific sequence of GlcN and GlcNAc monomers and CHT biological activity: a "CHT code" is coming to light [23].
-However, while DP and DA have been extensively studied over the last decades, and several techniques developed, PA has been understated mainly because of the lack of methods to obtain defined PA in CHT samples, accompanied by the limited development of specific analytical techniques with suitable sensitivity and robustness [24].
+However, while DP and DA have been extensively studied over the last decades and several techniques have been developed, PA has been understated, mainly because of the lack of methods to obtain defined PA in CHT samples, accompanied by the limited development of specific analytical techniques with suitable sensitivity and robustness [24].

-Commercial interest in CHT is due to its numerous features, including biodegradability, biocompatibility, nonimmunogenic, antimicrobial, chelating and polyelectrolyte properties encompassing the food, cosmetic, and pharma industries, and medicine, agriculture and aquaculture, wastewater treatment, textile and pulp sectors.
+Commercial interest in CHT is due to its numerous features, including biodegradability, biocompatibility, nonimmunogenic, antimicrobial, chelating and polyelectrolyte properties encompassing food, cosmetic, and pharma industries, medicine, agriculture and aquaculture, wastewater treatment, textile and pulp sectors.

-The industrial chitin and CHT production started in Japan in the early 1970s as a niche material.
-Currently, society and market demand for renewable feedstocks and new materials in place of fossil-based polymers are boosting industrial interest, and several start-ups and projects are populating the CHT scenario [25].
+Industrial chitin and CHT production started in Japan in the early '70s, as a niche material.
+Currently, society and market needs of renewable feedstocks, and new materials in place of fossil-based polymers, are boosting industrial interest, and several startups and projects are populating the CHT scenario [25].

-The CHT industrial market in 2019 was valued globally at 1.7 billion USD, and it is expected to grow at a 14.5% CAGR (compound annual growth rate) from 2020 to 2027, when it is expected to reach a 4.7 billion USD value.
-The market can be analyzed on the basis of CHT production geographic area, source and application [26].
-From a geographical perspective, the Asia-Pacific region is the main production area due to large crustacean consumption, making shell wastes readily available; North America follows, due to the increasing production demand and expanding market of CHT-based biomedical products.
+CHT industrial market in 2019 was valued globally at 1.7 billion USD, and it is expected to grow at a 14.5 % CAGR (Compound Annual Growth Rate) from 2020 to 2027, when it is expected to reach a 4.7 billion USD value.
+The market can be analyzed on the basis of CHT production geographic area, source, and application [26].
+From a geographical perspective, the Asia-Pacific region is the main production area due to large crustacean consumption, making shell wastes readily available; North America is following, due to the increasing production demand and expanding market of CHT-based biomedical products.

-CHT's main source is seafood industry waste [27], which has been increasing over recent years, and together with the circular economy and waste reuse strategies is supporting the CHT market [28].
+CHT main source is seafood industry waste [27], which is increasing over the last years, and together with circular economy and waste reuse strategies is prompting the CHT market [28].
 CHT is obtained after the deacetylation of chitin found in crustaceans' exoskeleton, mainly shrimps, crabs, krill, squids (bone plate) and lobsters.
 Different chemicals and conditions are used for CHT production, depending on the chitin source [29].
-Besides the chemical methodologies, a few steps processing chitin into CHT (i.e., deacetylation) can be performed by following more sustainable approaches using biocatalysis [30] or fermentation processes [31,32].
-However, biotechnological approaches are still far from being optimized for largescale production [33].
-In the future, it is expected that CHT will be obtained from fungi, either as agriculture waste or dedicated fungi cultures, and from snails and other terrestrial mollusks.
-Cultured fungi CHT production is expected to grow for food and beverage applications due to dietary ethno-religious restrictions [34].
+Besides the chemical methodologies, a few steps of chitin processing into CHT (i.e. deacetylation) can be performed by following more sustainable approaches using biocatalysis [30] or fermentation processes [31,32].
+However, biotechnological approaches are still far from being optimized for large scale production [33].
+In the future, it is expected that CHT will be obtained from fungi, either as agriculture waste or dedicated fungi cultures, and from snails and other terrestrial molluscs.
+Cultured fungi CHT production is expected to grow in particular for food and beverage applications due to dietary ethno-religious restrictions [34].

-Currently, marketed CHT and its derivatives are mainly used in wastewater treatment, due to its effectiveness in the removal of toxic contaminants.
-The pharmaceutical and biomedical sector is the second player in CHT industrial applications [35], followed by the cosmetic, and food and beverage sectors, for instance, as a dietary supplement or preservative.
-Patients and pharmaceutical industries will benefit from the chitosan-based products that will enter into the market, due to their potentialities as drug delivery systems, pharmaceutical formulation components, and active ingredients for different medical treatments.
-Formulations and drug delivery systems containing chitosan, for example, can help in the delivery of therapeutically relevant active proteins (i.e., growth factors), and peptides, nucleic acids and genes.
-Patients would benefit in the sectors of regenerative medicine, oncology, dermatology, ophthalmology, dentistry and many others both from a therapeutic and diagnostic point of view.
+Currently, marketed CHT and derivatives are mainly used in wastewater treatment, due to its effectiveness in the removal of toxic contaminants.
+The pharmaceutical and biomedical sector is the second player in CHT industrial application.[1], followed by the cosmetic, and food and beverage sectors, for example as dietary supplement or preservative.
+Patients and pharmaceutical industries will benefit from the chitosan-based products that will enter into the market, due to their potentialities as drug delivery systems, pharmaceutical formulation components, and as active ingredients for different medical treatments.
+Formulations and drug delivery systems containing chitosan for example can help in the delivery of therapeutically relevant active proteins (i.e. growth factors), and peptides, nucleic acids and genes.
+The patients would benefit in the sectors of regenerative medicine, oncology, dermatology, ophthalmology, dentistry and many others both from a therapeutic and diagnostic point of view.